opencert/workshop-2023/PC-member-guidelines.md

    1. provide further feedback to the authors aiming to improve the paper;
    1. provide an overall evaluation, including a justification for for score/recommendation, using the confidential part of the review form.

-c) FINAL DISCUSSION (from Thursday 5 October to Friday 6 October 2023) It will be carried out on EasyChair.
-The revised version may be rejected, accepted as it is, accepted with minor revision (neither major revision nor conditional acceptance are possible) We aim at sending out notifications to the authors on Friday 6 October 2023.
+c) FINAL DISCUSSION (on Friday 6 October 2023)
+   It will be carried out on EasyChair.
+The revised version may be rejected, accepted as it is, accepted with minor revision (neither major revision nor conditional acceptance are possible) The final discussion will close on Friday 6 October 2023 at 23:59 AoE.

 ## SUBMISSION CATEGORY AND FORM

 In reviewing the submission take into account the category and form of the paper.

-We received the following categories of submissions:
+We have the following categories of submissions:

 RESEARCH PAPERS to present original research and the analysis, interpretation and validation of the research findings.